 So yeah.
 I sleep.
 And eat.
 Then sleep some more.
-Oh, and I keep an extra phone charger at work, so I play a few more games on my cellular device.
+Oh, and I keep an extra charger at work, so I play a few more games on my mobile.
 It’s probably the most boring day of my life.
 Or it is, at least, until my phone starts to ring right around closing time.

 I’m sitting on one of the soda barstools, spinning around and around and around, when I hear my phone vibrating on the counter.
 I don’t know who’s calling me, but they’re clearly an idiot.
-Everyone knows I hardly ever answer my phone.
+Everyone knows I hardly ever answer.

 The click of Ian ending the call rings in my ear, so I shove the phone back into my bag quickly and glance out the window.
-Nothing looks out of place; the street is quiet as usual, with just the soft glow of streetlights illuminating a couple of cars parked by the curb.
+Nothing looks out of place; the road is quiet, as usual, with just the soft glow of streetlights illuminating a couple of cars parked by the curb.

 And then I see it.

 Louis calls after me, but I just wave at him and stumble out the front door.
 The passenger side door of the car immediately pops open as I near it, so I quietly slide in and put my seatbelt on, no questions asked.